QuantMakerSociety/QuantMakerSociety/lib/README.md

-# Lib
+# lib
-Empty directory where libraries are to be build.
+Empty directory where the project libraries are to be built.